 The first step in treating feline atopic dermatitis is to treat your cat's immediate skin infections.
 These infections are secondary to their scratching and biting.
 Your vet will want to take some cytology samples, most often obtained simply by rubbing a piece of scotch tape over a lesion, to determine if a crusty spot has an bacteria, yeast, or both.
 Bacterial skin infections are then treated with antibiotics while fungal infections are treated with antifungal medications.

-To help to immediately relieve your cat's itching, your vet may give an injection of a corticosteroid.
+To help to immediately relieve your cat's itching, your vet may recommend steroids.
 Corticosteroids can be very effective in keeping itching and inflammation at bay, but they aren't without their drawbacks.
 They have side effects with both short-term and long-term usage.
 They can cause your cat to experience an increase in appetite, thirst, and urination short term, so you may find yourself cleaning out the litter box more regularly and your cat may beg for food more often.
-Long-term use can lead to organ damage.
+Long-term use can lead to sequelae's like diabetes and affect the immune system.
 Your vet can help determine if corticosteroids are appropriate for your cat.
 They can also help you find the lowest effective dose of corticosteroid for your cat and will want to monitor your cat's bloodwork to check for any changes in organ function.

 Unfortunately, there no current prevention for the development of feline atopic dermatitis.
 Recognizing the symptoms and keeping up with your cat's flare ups, though, can help keep your cat as comfortable as possible when their allergies are bothering them.